Short definition

 SoV (%) = (brand mentions / total mentions of the competitive set) × 100

 - Period: a closed time window (week, month, quarter).
-Without a period, the number does not compare.
+Without a fixed period, the number doesn't compare.

 - Market: country or region.
-An aggregate LATAM SoV can hide the fact that the brand leads in one and disappears in another.
+A blended LATAM SoV can hide that a brand leads in one market and vanishes in the next.

 - Competitive set: defined and closed.
-If the set changes, the SoV changes; they are not comparable to each other.
+Change the set and you change the SoV — the two are no longer comparable.

 What it is and what it is not